Iqra617/Behavioral-Cloning-for-Self-Driving-Cars-/README.md

 I've added an additional dropout layer to avoid overfitting after the convolution layers.</br>

+**Project Contents**
+The project includes the following files:

+self_driving_car.py containing the script to create and train the model.</br>
+Self_Driving_Car.ipynb containing the notebook code to create and train the model.</br>
+model.py as a helper function for loading the required model in drive.py.</br>
+drive.py for driving the car in autonomous mode.</br>
+model.h5 containing a trained convolution neural network.</br>

 **Challenges:**</br>
 I think the most challenge is generating enough data for your model.
 For some tricky curves on the road, you need to create more data.</br>